Lynne Bercaw, EdD

 Dr. Bercaw’s research interests focus primarily in preparing teachers to serve diverse learners.
 Within this field, she focuses on literature for children and young adults, teacher dispositions, service-learning, and elementary social studies methods.
 Since arriving at Chico State, she has co-authored three grants totaling over 2 millions dollars.
 Dr. Bercaw has authored several publications including “Banning Books to Protect Children: Clashing Perspectives in a Service-Learning Project” in Cress & Donahue’s Democratic Dilemmas of Teaching Service-Learning (2011).

-She currently serves as the Assistant Director of the School of Education and is a member of the Teacher Education Quarterly Editorial Board.
+She currently serves as the Director of the School of Education and is a member of the Teacher Education Quarterly Editorial Board.